Transition from AngularJS to Angular

 4. Transferring page components and getting rid of AngularJS.

 Having experienced Angular and AngularJS at multiple projects we can say that Angular has become more professional, high-quality a truly corporate framework, using which you can finally get rid of being afraid to build large applications.
-This was achieved due to the rethinking of previous experience with the first version of Angular and the chain of correctly made decisions (e.g. the choice of RxJs and Typescript) and their integrity.
+This was achieved due to the rethinking of previous experience with the first version of Angular and the chain of correctly made decisions (e.g. the choice of RxJs and Typescript, by the way, when you need to hire typescript developers, feel free to contact me) and their integrity.

 Of course, in Angular, you can still create chaos, but it is pretty difficult thing to do as incorrectly constructed code immediately pops up either when evaluating performance or when trying to reuse it.
 It will surely make you feel that it was created by people who have extensive experience in practical development.